At the Medical Group

 After selecting your deal(s), you will receive information from our Customer Service coordinator as well as travel and appointments information from the Medical Group of Costa Rica.

-Upon arrival in Costa Rica, you will be met at the airport by a Medical Center Inn driver and everything will be arranged and coordinated for you.
+Upon arrival in Costa Rica, you will be met by a driver and all accommodations and transportation will be arranged and coordinated for you.

 The ArrivaGroups.com Customer Service coordinator is Michelle Willis.
 Please write at any time with additional questions and she will answer promptly.
 When writing, please reference the Arm Lift Surgery deal number 314486.